 The life time of a computers usability has a direct impact on the planetary environment.
-Most of the carbon emissions that a computer produces in its lifetime is from the manufacturing of the machine.
-For most computers its electricity use even when powered by coal power is only minor compared with the initial release for construction.
+Most of the carbon emissions that a computer produces in its lifetime is from the manufacturing of the machine itself.
+For most computers its electricity use even when powered by coal power is only minor compared with the initial release for its construction.

 Mobile phones suffer from the same issues (https://www.fastcodesign.com/90165365/smartphones-are-wrecking-the-planet-faster-than-anyone-expected).
 It is better to use a phone for 10 years than it is to replace it when made obsolete.